 3. Subtitled films allow you to learn new languages

 Viewers of subtitled films can usually choose between subtitles in their native tongue or the film’s original language.

 Depending on your language proficiency, you may opt to listen to the actors’ original voices and read the foreign dialogue.
-Many of us, especially those who studied a foreign language in school years ago, find it easier to understand the written word as opposed to that which is spoken.
+Many of us, especially those who studied a foreign language in school years ago, find it easier to understand the written word than spoken.